Skip to contents

 IGOs overview

-The following code counts IGOs and states included in the package.
-The available years are 1816 to 2014.
+The following code counts IGOs and states in the Correlates of War (COW) system by year.
+The data cover 1816 to 2014.

 # Summarize values by year.